ken-matsui/dotfiles/README.md

 1. In menu bar, click `Mendeley Desktop` -> `Preferences` -> `File Organizer`.
 1. Check the box of `Organize my files`.
-1. Type `/Users/matken/Dropbox/Papers` into `Copy files to:` sention.
+1. Type `/Users/matken/Dropbox/Documents/Papers` into `Copy files to:` sention.
 1. Check the box of `Rename document files`.
 1. Chenge to `Year Title` in `File name:` section.
-1. Click OK to save the changes.
+1. Click `OK` to save the changes.